anupbdn/free-genai-bootcamp-2025/youtube-summariser/README.md

   - Uses recursive summarization for longer content
 - **Flexible Summary Generation**: Creates concise, coherent summaries while preserving key information
 - **URL Support**: Works with both standard YouTube URLs (youtube.com) and shortened URLs (youtu.be)
+- **Categorisation of Content**: From the final summary of the content, content will be categorised as chapters of whole summary for you to read.

 ## Tech Stack